-a person commits a offense if the person operates a motor vehicle in a public place; and, the vehicle being operated by the person is occupied by a passenger who is younger than 15 years of age.
+A person commits an offense while operating a motor vehicle in a public place; and the vehicle being operated by that person is occupied by a passenger who is younger than 15 years of age

 Due to the severity of the charge, penalties are often equally severe .
 DWI with a Child is considered a state jail felony in Texas, which can result in a fine of up to $10,000 and confinement in a state jail for any term not more than 2 years, or less than 180 days.
 It can also result in a driver’s license suspension ranging from 90 days to 2 years.

 Upon conviction, you will be assessed an annual $1000-$2000 surcharge fee each year for 3 years in order to retain your driver’s license.
 Felony convictions, including State Jail Felony convictions, also disqualify that person from voting and possessing a firearm.